 While there is an increasing focus on understanding and supporting end-of-life preferences for people with milder intellectual disability, the experiences of people with severe intellectual disability continue to be poorly represented in current empirical data (Stancliffe et al., 2017).
-It is hoped that this paper has sparked inspiration for the development of a research agenda focused on maximising autonomy for people with PIMD at the end-of-life.
-The authors suggest five directions for future research: (a) the development of a deeper understanding of the three components of supporter responsiveness, acknowledging, interpreting, and acting on, the expression of will and preference of people with PIMD within a supported decision-making paradigm, both at the end of and throughout a person's life; (b) considering the established importance of relational closeness within decision-making support, further exploration of the factors that underlie the development of close and safe relationships between people with PIMD and their supporters; (c) exploration of health professionals' perspectives, attitudes and practice concerning people with PIMD in relation to end-of-life decision-making and planning; (d) further exploration of the role that historical narrative and storytelling can play in understanding will and preference for people with PIMD, particularly in relation to decisions at the end-of-life; and (e) examination of decisions relating to end-of-life care and support (e.g. place of death, resuscitation, medication, funeral plans, assisted dying, people present at the time of death), particularly as they relate to people with PIMD and their circle of support.
+It is hoped that this article has sparked inspiration for the development of a research agenda focused on maximizing autonomy for people with PIMD at the end of life.
+The authors suggest five directions for future research: (a) the development of a deeper understanding of the three components of supporter responsiveness, acknowledging, interpreting, and acting on, the expression of will and preference of people with PIMD within a supported decision-making paradigm, both at the end of and throughout a person's life; (b) considering the established importance of relational closeness within decision-making support, further exploration of the factors that underlie the development of close and safe relationships between people with PIMD and their supporters; (c) exploration of health professionals' perspectives, attitudes, and practice concerning people with PIMD in relation to end-of-life decision making and planning; (d) further exploration of the role that historical narrative and